jai-imageio/jai-imageio-core/README.md

 Usage
 -----

-To build this project, use Apache Maven 2.2.1 or newer and run:
+To build this project, use [Apache Maven](https://maven.apache.org/download.cgi) 2.2.1 or newer and run:

     mvn clean install

-To use jai-imageio-corefrom a Maven project, add:
+To use jai-imageio-core from a Maven project, add:

     <dependency>
         <groupId>com.github.jai-imageio</groupId>